We are an independent software vendor (ISV); we develop and market

 XTRAN is a software meta-tool we have developed that marries compiler and expert system technologies to automate software engineering tasks throughout the Software Development Life Cycle — manipulating a wide variety of computer languages, data, and unstructured text — using a rules language that can be learned by any senior software engineer.
-XTRAN comes with many existing rule sets for automating a wide variety of tasks, so you can start using it right out of the box.
-And, after training, you can modify existing rules or create new ones to make XTRAN do exactly what you want.

 code and data become clay,